awsdocs/amazon-eks-user-guide/doc_source/delete-cluster.md

       aws cloudformation list-stacks --query "StackSummaries[].StackName"
       ```

-   1. Delete the node stack with the following command, replacing *node\-stack* with your node stack name\.
+   1. Delete each node stack with the following command, replacing *node\-stack* with your node stack name\.
+Delete all self\-managed node stacks in the cluster\.

       ```
       aws cloudformation delete-stack --stack-name node-stack